 Late Entry Accelerated Program (LEAP)

-LEAP students choose from any of the College’s graduate programs in biomedical, computer, electrical, manufacturing, materials science & engineering, mechanical, photonics, or systems engineering.
+LEAP students choose from any of the College’s programs in biomedical, computer, electrical, manufacturing, materials science & engineering, mechanical, photonics, or systems engineering.
 The curriculum begins with core undergraduate engineering courses to achieve a fundamental level of proficiency (Phase I).
 Students then advance to master’s degree candidacy in a chosen field of engineering (Phase II).

 Phase I—Undergraduate Courses